Will.com / Life insurance

 Important: update your beneficiary designations

-Life insurance pays directly to whoever is named on the policy — completely bypassing your will.
+Life insurance pays directly to whoever is named on the policy, completely bypassing your will.
 Make sure your beneficiary designations are current and match your intentions.
 An ex-spouse or deceased parent named on an old policy can override everything in your will.

 Beneficiary designation guide →

-Haven’t made your will yet?
+Haven’t made your estate plan yet?